impulsado/wannaNotes/CTF/TryHackMe/Advent Cyber 2022/Day 8 - THM 2022.md

 Smart contract is a program stored on a blockchain that runs when pre-determined conditions are met.
 It defines the details of the exchange.
 [//]: Wait for conditions and execute actions (Traditional logic).

+### Functionality
+Similar to object-oriented programming concepts.
+Imagine a contract was a class.